nvellatu/Facial-Similarity-with-Siamese-Networks/README.md

 The model is not 100% accurate due to limited training images (only 370 images of 37 people used for training).
 Still, we believe we have increased its accuracy by using a pre-trained VGG model as well as augmenting the training data.

+For more information look at our report titled "Implementing_Facial_Recognition_Technology_for_Student_ID_Verification.pdf"

 ## Installing the right version of PyTorch
 This project is updated to be compatible with pytorch 0.4.0